-In November 2023, our board of directors authorized the Share Repurchase Program, under which we may repurchase up to \$100.0 million of shares of our outstanding common stock.
-Repurchases of our common stock under the Share Repurchase Program may be made from time to time on the open market (including through the use of trading plans intended to qualify under Rule 10b5-1 under the Exchange Act), in privately negotiated transactions, or by other methods, at our discretion, and in accordance with applicable securities laws and other restrictions.
+In November 2023, our board of directors authorized a share repurchase program for the repurchase of up to \$100.0 million of shares of our outstanding common stock, which we refer to as the Share Repurchase Program.
+Repurchases of our common stock under the Share Repurchase Program may be made from time to time on the open market (including through the use of trading plans intended to qualify under Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act), in privately negotiated transactions, or by other methods, at our discretion, and in accordance with applicable securities laws and other restrictions.
 The Share Repurchase Program has no expiration date and will continue until otherwise suspended, terminated, or modified at any time for any reason.
 The Share Repurchase Program does not obligate us to repurchase any dollar amount or number of shares, and the timing and amount of any repurchases will depend on market and business conditions.

-During the three months ended March 31, 2024, we repurchased and subsequently retired 5.0 million shares of common stock for an aggregate amount of \$64.8 million at an average price of \$12.83 per share, including fees associated with the repurchases.
-In addition, during the three months ended March 31, 2024, we repurchased 0.2 million shares of common stock for an aggregate amount of \$2.1 million at an average price of \$12.22 per share, including fees associated with the repurchases, that were subsequently retired in April 2024 and recorded as treasury stock in the condensed consolidated balance sheet as of March 31, 2024.
-As of March 31, 2024, we had \$33.1 million available for repurchases under the Share Repurchase Program.
-In April 2024, we repurchased the remaining amount available under the Share Repurchase Program.
+During the three and six months ended June 30, 2024, we repurchased and subsequently retired 2.9 million and 8.1 million shares of common stock for an aggregate amount of \$33.1 million and \$100.0 million at an average price of \$11.60 and \$12.38 per share, including fees associated with the repurchases, respectively.
+As of June 30, 2024, we had no remaining balance available for repurchases under the Share Repurchase Program.